MichaIng/DietPi-Docs/docs/dietpi_docs_todo.md

 Actually it is only referenced at the end of the [*Supported SBC* section](https://dietpi.com/docs/hardware-supported_sbc/#make-your-own-distribution).

-- [ ] **Stephan:** Make a proposal with some more screenshots.
+- [ ] **ToDo Stephan:** Make a proposal with some more screenshots.
 Add a fat disclaimer/hint that advanced linux knowledge has to be present.
 No guarantee that this will work for every SBC.
   Basically use *master* branch, use *dev* for hardening/testing Micha's PREP-script.

 ### 4.4 Name of .md file